github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications.md

 ## Feedback and support

-If you have feedback or feature requests for notifications, use the [feedback form for notifications](https://support.github.com/contact/feedback?contact%5Bcategory%5D=notifications&contact%5Bsubject%5D=Product+feedback).
+If you have feedback or feature requests for notifications, use a [{% data variables.product.product_name %} feedback discussion](https://github.com/github/feedback/discussions/categories/general-feedback).